galaxyproject/training-material/topics/variant-analysis/tutorials/tb-variant-analysis/tutorial.md

 Snippy is a tool for rapid bacterial SNP calling and core genome alignments.
 Snippy finds SNPs between a haploid reference genome and your NGS sequence reads.
 It will find both substitutions (snps) and insertions/deletions (indels).

-If we give Snippy an annotated reference, it will silently run a tool called SnpEff which will figure out the effect of any changes on the genes and other features.
+If we give Snippy an annotated reference in Genbank format, it will run a tool called SnpEff which will figure out the effect of any changes on the genes and other features.
 If we just give Snippy the reference sequence alone without the annotations, it will not run SnpEff.

 We have an annotated reference built from the inferred *M. tuberculosis* [ancestral reference genome](https://zenodo.org/record/3497110) and the gene annotation from the [H37Rv strain](https://www.ncbi.nlm.nih.gov/nuccore/NC_000962.3) so will use it in this case.